byu-cpe/Maeser/sphinx-docs/development/graphs.md

 - Your application or centers around one domain or subject.
 - You want minimal complexity and fast responses.

-### Simple RAG Overview

-1. **Single‑Domain Focus**: You have one set of lecture notes, articles, and readings.
-2. **Retrieve & Answer**: Upon a student’s question, you quickly flip through your notes, pick the most relevant passages, and craft an answer.
-3. **Optional Memory**: If the student follows up, you recall the earlier parts of the conversation (if configured).

 ### Simple RAG Workflow